Designing Effective Online Surveys: A Short Course

 But the Internet doesn’t just make it easy to program surveys: it also gives unparalleled access to a vast reservoir of potential research participants.
 With the help of third-party web panels or crowdsourcing websites, researchers can recruit respondents and complete data collection in a matter of days, sometimes hours.
 Fielding surveys online is also inexpensive, which makes it possible to obtain large samples even for researchers on a budget.

 Online surveys are not a panacea, however.
 Web-based surveys make use of digital technologies that differ in marked ways from other survey modes, raising the question of how the mode of data collection influences results.
-Web surveys also can also be completed on both computers and mobile devices, a fact which comes with its own set of possibilities and pitfalls.
-And respondents recruited online are generally far from representative of most populations of interest.
+Web surveys can also be completed on both computers and mobile devices, a fact which comes with its own set of possibilities and pitfalls.
+And respondents recruited online are generally far from representative of most populations.

 This course provides a practical introduction to designing effective web surveys and working with online respondents.
 Particular attention is given to how choices made at the questionnaire-writing and web-design stages affect response rates and data quality, with an emphasis on highlighting actionable design strategies.
 We also delve deeply into the advantages and disadvantages of using online samples and evaluate design-based and post-hoc approaches to addressing some of the challenges associated with online research.